Bettina Aptheker

-Bettina Fay Aptheker (born September 13, 1944) is an American political activist, radical feminist, professor and author.
+Bettina Fay Aptheker (born September 2, 1944) is an American political activist, radical feminist, professor and author.
 Aptheker was active in civil rights and anti-war movements of the 1960s and 1970s, and has since worked in developing feminist studies.

 Biography

 Early years and education

 Aptheker was born in Fort Bragg, North Carolina, to a Jewish family, Fay Philippa Aptheker and Herbert Aptheker, first cousins who had married in Brooklyn.
 Both parents were political activists; her mother, who had been married before and was ten years older than her husband, was a union organizer.
 Her father was a Marxist historian, whose first book about slave revolts overturned previous conceptions of enslaved African Americans.
 He was a major figure in changing the writing of African American history.
 Bettina was raised in Brooklyn, New York, where her Jewish parents, children of immigrants, had grown up.
 Her first job as a teenager was in the home of W.E.B.
 Du Bois, who was a good friend of her father.

 Aptheker obtained her undergraduate degree from the University of California, Berkeley.
-As an activist in the W.E.B.
-Du Bois Club of the Communist Party USA, she was a leader in the Berkeley Free Speech Movement during the fall of 1964.
+She was an activist in the W.E.B.
+Du Bois Club, a national youth organization sponsored by the Communist Party USA, and was involved in the Berkeley Free Speech Movement during the fall of 1964.

 Ten years later, she partially retired from political activism and returned to academia for graduate work.
 In 1976, she completed her master's degree in communications at San José State University, and started teaching there.